Julia Muggenburg: Biography and work

-Reflective of this innovative vision, in 2014, Muggenburg was invited by Alex Farquharson to present her vision at Nottingham Contemporary.
-Resulting in the exhibition Fourth Drawer Down explored the intersection between art, anthropology and British history.
-In 2016, she curated InterKontinental, an exhibition that featured the work of 17 artists from ten different countries in all forms of media.
+In October 2014, Muggenburg exhibited the collection Fourth Drawer Down on the intersection between art, anthropology and British history.
+In 2016, she curated InterKontinental, an exhibition that featured the work of 17 artists from ten countries.

-Bridging cultures and forms of aesthetic expression, Belmacz continues to work with renowned artists with backgrounds in all genres.
-Recent projects include If I Was Your Girlfriend: A Jam an exhibition celebrating the life of Prince with a playlist by Jarvis Cocker and publication by Lina Viste Grønli, and A Case of Med(dling)tation a newly commissioned performative work by Sadie Murdoch and Abbas Zahedi as part of London’s inaugural Performance Exchange.
-In 2022 one of the gallery's artists Jakob Lena Knebl will represent Austria at the 59th Venice Biennale with her partner Ashley Hans Scheirl.
+In 2018, Belmacz presented If I Was Your Girlfriend: A Jam, an exhibition celebrating the life of Prince with a playlist by Jarvis Cocker and publication by Lina Viste Grønli.
+In 2021, Belmacz presented A Case of Med(dling)tation, a performative work by Sadie Murdoch and Abbas Zahedi as part of London’s inaugural Performance Exchange.
+In 2022, one of the gallery's artists, Jakob Lena Knebl, represented Austria at the 59th Venice Biennale with her partner Ashley Hans Scheirl.